 All members of the following committees and their Chairperson are appointed by the President to serve during that two year term of that president.
 New committees for 2019-2020 are italicized.

 USTA Texas Appointed Committees 2019-2020

 Adaptive/Wheelchair Committee serves the mission to provide all populations including those with intellectual and/or physical disabilities the opportunity to participate in all aspects of the game of tennis.
 The goal is to promote and develop recreational tennis opportunities for individuals through inclusion and support by providing programming, equipment, and teaching techniques.
-Promotes wheelchair tennis in Texas by recruiting and instructing new players, developing new wheelchair programs and facilitating integration of wheelchair tennis players into the existing recreational and tournament structure.
+Promotes wheelchair tennis in Texas by recruiting and instructing new players, developing new wheelchair programs and facilitating the integration of wheelchair tennis players into the existing recreational and tournament structure.

 Advocacy Committee promotes the growth of tennis programs and facilities by encouraging vital partnerships between tennis providers and local politicians, parks and recreation departments, school districts and after-school providers.
 In addition, this committee seeks to broaden tennis exposure throughout the state, educating state legislators about the health, educational and social benefits of this great sport.
 This committee also supports the partnerships with the military service members, veterans, and their families, and military bases.

 Awards Committee acts to recognize tennis enthusiasts, volunteers and players throughout Texas for their contributions to the game of tennis.
 The committee solicits and evaluates recommendations, selects award recipients and arranges for awards and their presentation ceremonies.

 Budget & Finance Committee is responsible for the preparation and general oversight of the budget for USTA Texas.
-The committee reviews and evaluates annual budget request from the committee Chairpersons and administrative staff and recommends appropriate funding allocations to the Executive Committee.
-The committee also oversees the investment portfolio and makes long term projections of the financial obligations and needs of USTA Texas.
+The committee reviews and evaluates annual budget request from the committee Chairpersons and administrative staff and recommends appropriate funding allocations to the Board of Directors.
+The committee also oversees the investment portfolio and makes long-term projections of the financial obligations and needs of USTA Texas.